opengeospatial/teamengine/src/site/markdown/installation.md

 Apache Tomcat 7.0 is a supported servlet container.
 It is **strongly** recommended that a dedicated Tomcat instance be created to host the teamengine application.
-That is, keep the instance-specific data--referred to as `CATALINA_BASE` in the Tomcat documentation--separate from the Tomcat software installation (CATALINA_HOME).
-Create it as outlined below for the applicable operating system.
+That is, keep the location of the instance-specific data--referred to as `CATALINA_BASE` in the Tomcat documentation--separate from the Tomcat software installation (CATALINA_HOME).
+Create it as outlined below for your operating system.

 To create a CATALINA_BASE directory in Windows: